Spain fines 'abusive' budget airlines 179 mn euros

 Ryanair was specifically fined for charging passengers a "disproportionate amount" for printing their boarding passes at terminals when they did not have them.

-The airline announced it would immediately appeal the fines.
-Its boss Michael O'Leary slammed them as "illegal and baseless" and said the consumer affairs ministry imposed them "for political reasons".
+The airline announced it would immediately appeal.
+Its boss Michael O'Leary slammed the fines as "illegal and baseless" and said the consumer affairs ministry imposed them "for political reasons".

 EU courts have defended carriers' freedom to set prices and policies without government interference, and the fines "would destroy the ability of low-cost airlines to pass on cost savings to consumers via lower fares", O'Leary added in a statement.